ayoubyt/nestjs-gql-api/README.md

 # node challenge assignment

-ontwik node challenge assignment to be reiwed, it contains a Graphql API that represents an employees management system, where each employer can add, update and delete employees.
+ontwik node challenge assignment to be reviewed, it contains a Graphql API that represents an employees management system, where each employer can add, update and delete employees.

-its a Nest.js project with GraphQl API, connecting to a mongodb database.
+It's a Nest.js project with GraphQl API, connecting to a Mongodb database.

-## instalation
+## installation

 ```bash
 npm install
 ```